apollographql/apollo-client/docs/source/network.md

 // You don't have to do anything special - Apollo will send the two queries as one request.
 ```

-If you have developed a custom network interface, you can easily add batching via query merging to it with `addQueryMerging`:
+If you have built a custom network interface, you can easily add batching via query merging to it with `addQueryMerging`:

 ```js
 import { myCustomNetworkInterface } from './network';